 At a major advanced digestion plant in the UK…

 Existing competitor’s progressive cavity (PC) pumps at a large AD plant were unreliable, causing downtime to the thermal hydrolysis streams.
-When the THP feed pumps were offline, this affected production and biogas generation.
-To address this, SEEPEX delivered a custom-made open hopper PC pump fitted with Maintain-In-Place technology to replace the original pump, incorporating condition monitoring and digital solutions.
+When the THP feed pumps were offline, production and biogas generation were affected.
+To address this, SEEPEX replaced the original pump with a custom-made open hopper PC pump fitted with Maintain-In-Place technology and incorporating condition monitoring and digital solutions.

 SEEPEX Maintain-In-Place technology includes Rotor Joint Access (RJA) and Drive Joint Access (DJA) which simplifies maintenance and improves availability of equipment.
 To complement these features, the pump’s baseplate is manufactured in three pieces (on wheels) which enables individual sections of the pump to be removed for maintenance or major overhaul.